Project Length Custom Length

 A gemstone in the same family as Moonstone which gives a good idea of why it is valued.
 When light hits labradorite from a particular direction, it can display striking rainbow-colored reflections (known as labradorescence or schiller.
 Colours are dark gray, black, or brown with iridescent coloring.
 These stones can be found in Australia, Canada, Madagascar, Mexico, Russia, and the United States.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Labradorite
+Bead Glossary Gemstones Labradorite

 LACE BEADS